Yunshan-CAI/QuickBite_Delivery/README.md

             //create a new dishdto object
             DishDto dishDto = new DishDto();

-            //copy the values in every item (dish type) in the list to the newly created dishdto BeanUtils.copyProperties(item, dishDto);
+            //copy the values in every item (dish type) in the list to the new created dishdto BeanUtils.copyProperties(item, dishDto);

             //get every item's category id